 Alcohol consumption is another modifiable lifestyle factor that may affect IVF outcomes.
 While moderate alcohol intake may not significantly impact fertility, excessive alcohol consumption can disrupt hormonal balance and impair embryo development.
 It is advisable for individuals undergoing IVF to limit alcohol intake or abstain altogether to optimize their chances of success.

 Stress management is also paramount during the IVF journey, as stress can negatively impact reproductive hormones and menstrual cycles.
-Incorporating relaxation techniques such as yoga, meditation, or acupuncture can help reduce stress levels and promote emotional well-being, thereby supporting the IVF process.
+Relaxation techniques like yoga, meditation, and acupuncture help reduce stress.
+Lower stress levels improve emotional well-being and support the IVF process.

 Conclusion: